UPDATED for 2018-19 Season

 You will also find motels, guesthouses and long stay rooms around the plazas including Luxury Guesthouse at 1,000bt a night.

 Chang Buri Resort is the stand-out of the Koh Chang resorts on South White Sand Beach.
-Its rooms and swimming pools on both sides of the road go from 2,000bt for standard to 8,000bt for the pool villas.
+Its rooms and swimming pools on both sides of the road go from 2,000bt for standard to 6,500bt for the pool villas.
+Look out too for Koh Chang Grand View Resort, another solid 3 star choice at 2,500bt standard to 4,800bt for deluxe.

 Keeree ele Hotel offers a distinctly boutique Bangkok style at 2,000bt a night, with Paddy’s Palms, another excellent small hotel choice, immediately next door.
-Other mid-range resorts include Plaloma Resort, the German owned Tops Resort and at the far end, Para Resort.
+Other mid-range resorts include Plaloma Resort, the German owned Top Resort and at the far end, Para Resort.
+Expect room prices from 1,500bt for doubles to 4,000bt for family.

-For backpackers, try Koh Chang Hut Hotel, where you can pick up rooms from as low as 400bt a night.
+For backpackers, try Koh Chang Hut Hotel, where you can pick up rooms from as low as 500bt a night.

-Please note that all of the hotels and resorts are a 10 minute walk down the hill to the beach proper.
+Please note that all of the hotels and resorts at this end of White Sand are not on the beach.

-Bailan Beach Resort is the pick of the other 2/3 star resorts, its bungalows from 1,500bt upwards.
-Kamrai Resort is another 1,000bt under the radar spot, with its own small swimming pool.
+Bailan Beach Resort and Harley Moon Hideaway are the pick of the other 2/3 star resorts, bungalows from 2,500bt upwards.
+Kamrai Resort is another 1,500bt under the radar spot, with its own small swimming pool.

-Backpackers can find beach cabanas at Elephant Bay for 600bt a night, complete with a swimming pool.
-Lisca Beach also now offers glamping on the southern headland, prices from 1,200bt upwards for a night under the canvas.
+Lisca Beach also now offers glamping on the southern headland, prices from 1,900bt upwards for a night under the canvas.

 Despite its lack of a sandy beach, Koh Chang resorts on Pearl Beach have become a quietly popular choice.
 The resorts owners are friendly, you can easily hop over to White Sand Beach for more action and its prices are very keen.

-Elephant and Castle is the pick of the cheaper rooms, just 6 bungalows up on the hillside at around 500bt, but look out too for the great value rooms at Macura Resort and TP Huts inland at the start of the village.
+Elephant and Castle is the pick of the cheaper rooms, just 6 bungalows up on the hillside at around 500bt, but look out too for the great value rooms at Macura Resort, Alisa and TP Huts inland at the start of the village.

 Bang Bao Beach also throws a few great choices into the mix via its peaceful resorts and its backpacker accommodation.

-In contrast, heading back up the sand, Klong Kloi Cottage offers simple beach bungalows from 400bt, whilst its neighbour Bang Bao Beach Resort is more pricey at 2,000bt a night.
+In contrast, heading back up the sand, Klong Kloi Cottage offers simple beach bungalows from 400bt, whilst its neighbour Bang Bao Beach Resort is pricier at 1,700bt a night upwards.
+Yu Yu Golden Beach has a large choice at similar rates.

-Backpackers now have lots of choices too behind the beach, with the opening of Treehouse Cottages on the creek.
-Santisook and T-Garden are further back along the sandy access road.
+Backpackers now have lots of choices too behind the beach, from Treehouse Cottages on the creek to Sea You Place, Lakchai, Freedom Home, Santisook and T-Garden, all further back along the sandy access road.
 You should be able to get a room with shared bathroom at 300bt, 500bt for bathroom inside.

-Bang Bao provides some great Koh Chang resorts in the mid range, with you able to pick up boutique style accommodation either on the pier, Koh Chang Sea Hut or on the bay itself, Nirvana Resort, from just 2,500bt for a standard room.
-Also on the bay, Resolution Resort and Bhuvarin Resort, both with good views back across the water, start at 2,000bt per night.
+Bang Bao provides some good Koh Chang mid range resorts on the bay – Nirvana Resort, starting at just 2,500bt for a standard room with Resolution Resort and Bhuvarin Resort, both with good views back across the water, at 2,000bt per night.

-Guesthouses on the pier itself include El Greco, Buddha View and Ocean Blue in the region of 1,000bt a night.
+Guesthouses on the pier itself include El Greco, Paradise, Buddha View and Ocean Blue in the region of 750bt to 1,200bt a night.

 There are a handful other Koh Chang resorts, mostly for Thai weekenders nearby, so prices tend to be part of a package.
 On the remote Long Beach, Treehouse Bungalows sits at the opposite end of the scales, with shared bathroom fan huts at 300bt.

-Salak Phet, over on the other side of the bay, has mainly Thai homestays, but the highly rated boutique hotel, Mangrove Hideaway offers great value with rooms from 1,500bt a night looking out over the mangroves.
+Salak Phet, over on the other side of the bay, has mainly Thai homestays, but look out for, Mangrove Hideaway with rooms from 1,500bt a night looking out over the mangroves, the tiny guesthouse Baan Yemaya at 600bt and Salak Phet Resort, complete with its famous seafood restaurant at 1,600bt to 4,000bt.

 East Coast Koh Chang resorts and villas are concentrated at Dan Khao, a few kilometres down from the two ferry piers at Ao Sapparot and Centrepoint.

-Amber Sands, The Souk and Serenity Resort sit side by side on a narrow patch of red sand overlooking the mainland.
-If you are looking to do get away from it all, here’s a great place to start with prices from 1,500bt a night, though having a motorbike to go to and fro during the day is a good idea.
+Amber Sands and Serenity Resort sit on a narrow patch of red sand overlooking the mainland.
+If you are looking to get away from it all, here’s a great place to start with prices from 3,250bt a night, though having a motorbike to go to and fro during the day is a good idea.

 Klong Son, nearest town to the ferries, is home to the largest private housing development on the island at Siam Royal View.
 You can rent villas, sleeping from 6 to 12 people and new studio or 1 bedroom condos, with prices for the condos starting at 4,000bt a night, while the villas are 7,500bt upwards.